 • SEA will provide relevant support to all meetings.

-• Minutes will be taken and circulated to members following each meeting.
+• Meeting summaries will be circulated to members following each meeting.

-While approvals are not delegated to the groups, a record of Members' support and dissent with respect to proposals and recommendations will be maintained.
+While approvals are not delegated to the group, a record of Members' support and dissent with respect to proposals and recommendations will be maintained.

 To apply, please complete this form.